btcgear/Bitcoin_Exchange_Rate_OpenCart/README.md

 bounties/donations 14dTC7bBphANAHzmK9aD7X7Wvo99rhHMTF

-This OpenCart extension initializes the Bitcoin (BTC) currency inside OpenCart and updates the exchange rate every minute to remain current via MtGox's 24 hour average BTC-USD exchange rate.
+This OpenCart extension initializes the Bitcoin (BTC) currency inside OpenCart and updates the exchange rate every minute to remain current.
+It pulls both the 24-hour average trade value or the last trade value from Mt.
+Gox and uses whichever one is friendlier for the merchant thus lessening the currency risk.

 This extension currently only works properly when the default currency is USD.